NikolayP12/page/README.md

 - **SMTP password**: passwordAccount

-With these settings, the proper functioning of sending emails to students would be ensured.
+These settings ensure that emails are sent correctly to students.

 ## Support